perjerz/academic-perjerz/content/post/en-recap-keynote-angular-connect-day-1/index.md

 ![Deutsche Bank](deutsche-bank.JPG)

-It's Alianz turn.
+It's time for Alianz.

 Jochen Supper

 It was two years now that they create the Alianz UI Library.
 They have learned something from adopting Schematics.

-1. Steep Learning Curve
-To adopt ng update command with library, they need to understand Abstract Syntax Tree (AST)
+1. Steep Learning Curve - To adopt ng update command with library, they need to understand Abstract Syntax Tree (AST)
 2. Even though they have Schematics for ng update, some teams still did update manually.
 Therefore, they need to notify and teach about ng update.
 3. For teams that using ng update command, they are happy.

 ![Alianz Case 1](./alianz.JPG)

-Next story is about two different text input with two use cases.
+Next story is about two different text inputs with two use cases.

-1. Text Input for B2C Customer with Float Label Animation (Left)
+1. Text Input for B2C customers with float label animation (left)

-2. Text Input for Employee, Staffs (Expert) without Animation (Right)
+2. Text Input for employees, staffs (experts) without animation (Right)

 It use different markups, so they have to write different conventions in documents.